 Now we are carrying out the usual green harvest as well as removing bunches or those parts of them hit by hail.
 This requires a great deal of time and patience but allows us to address the damage done.
 For the time being the general condition of the plants and the progress of maturation leads us to hope for a better than good harvest.

 I must start by saying that 2014 was very rainy with a winter which was not cold or rainy.
 There were, therefore, concerns about insects.
 A hot and dry spring with rapid bud burst meant little damage by vine bud moths.
 It was dry in the pre-flowering period.
 The end of May was very cold with a regular flowering phase in the first week of June.
 However, despite the lack of rain there was no stress on the vines due to the earlier accumulated rainfall.
 From 15 June to 10 August the heatwave with a range of temperatures above seasonal average led first to a healthy stop to the vegetative growth and then, combined with a continuing lack of rain, the beginning of hydric stress where plants were susceptible (on tufo, Sangiovese).
 Then there were two days of abundant and welcome rain which revived the dried soil and let the vines breathe.

 Now the grapes are beautiful, with only the late flowering whites (Trebbiano and Greco) having lost a few berries.
 Checking my schedule, we appear to be abit ahead of an average season but only by a matter of days, not more.

-As a result the quality could be a 5 star vintage due to healthy and compete foliage, renewed water availability, a vineyard focused on fruit production and a summer with good temperatures (tonight is chilly) … but as you know, until the grapes are in the winery it is better to be silent!
+As a result, the quality could be a 5-star vintage due to healthy and complete foliage, renewed water availability, a vineyard focused on fruit production and a summer with good temperatures (tonight is chilly) … but as you know, until the grapes are in the winery it is better to be silent!

 Paolo Cianferoni, Caparsa, Radda in Chianti, 12 August 2015